taco-c/trainfuck/README.md

 ```

 For the file extension I like to use `.tf` (if Brainfuck is `.bf`).
 But don't let
-that stop you from using something more fun, like `.trainfuck`
+that stop you from using something more fun, like `.trainfuck`.

 ## Hello World